Microsoft ends support for Internet Explorer on June 16, 2022.

 The Anti-Bribery Handbook is a revised version of the one we produced in 2015 mainly for the purpose of deepening understanding of regulations concerning the bribing of foreign public officials.
 In 2021 it came to light that senior NTT Group executives had dined out with persons connected to Japanese ministries and agencies, and reflecting on these incidents, we enhanced the contents and altered the format such as increasing the number of explanations using case studies.

-The NTT Group created a Competition Law Handbook Sustainability Report 2021 in fiscal 2019 as a tool for ensuring compliance with competition law among employees and it has been made known to all employees at NTT Group companies inside and outside of Japan.
+The NTT Group created a Competition Law Handbook in fiscal 2019 (and revised it once in fiscal 2021) as a tool for ensuring compliance with competition law among employees and it has been made known to all employees at NTT Group companies inside and outside of Japan.

 The handbook contains the basics regarding compliance with competition law within a Q&A format, as well as specific examples that might be found within the Company's business activities, in order to instill correct knowledge and understanding of competition law compliance in employees.

-NTT conducts an annual survey that includes NTT Group companies in order to ascertain the extent to which employees are aware of compliance.
-At each NTT Group company, monitoring is performed under four different functions, comprising the departments in charge of business operations, compliance and internal auditing, as well as the Audit and Supervisory Board members, to ensure neutral and multifaceted checks are being performed.
+The NTT Group conducts an annual survey in order to ascertain the extent to which employees are aware of compliance.
+At each NTT Group company, four-level monitoring is performed, comprising the departments in charge of business operations and compliance, the Internal Audit Department, and the Audit and Supervisory Board members, to ensure neutral and multifaceted checks are being performed.

 NTT checks the status of compliance audit implementation at NTT Group companies with an internal auditing department and directly confirms the status of compliance initiatives inside NTT and at NTT Group companies without an internal auditing department.

-In addition, since the contact point is independent from management, there is an independent reporting route to Audit & Supervisory Board members.
-Reports made through our Corporate Ethics Help Line (external contact point) are in principle sent directly to Audit & Supervisory Board members at the same time; reporting only to Audit & Supervisory Board members is also possible.
+In addition, since an independent reporting route to Audit & Supervisory Board Members has been established and is operated as a contact point independent from management, this enables reporting to only the Audit & Supervisory Board Members.
+Reports made through our Corporate Ethics Help Line (external contact point) are in principle sent directly to Audit & Supervisory Board Members at the same time.

 Reports to the corporate ethics help line by type of violation